 The screen media studied include film, television, and digital technologies of the Internet and computer-based media.
 We offer students experiences that allow them to examine these media critically and to work in them creatively.

 Across a wide range of analytical, theoretical and historical topics we examine screen media as artistic enterprises, technologies, textual systems, industrial processes and instruments of ideology.
 Programs of the department provide extensive opportunities for students to gain production skills and experience in online environments.

 For further details, please visit http://www.flinders.edu.au/ehl/screen-and-media/

-Students will gain basic professional skills in digital media production, including the operation of software and hardware, as well as the ability to plan, develop and complete video and digital media products, including scripting, production and post-production stages.
-Other topics will aim to study these media critically and analytically with an aim to producing graduates with a combination of creative and analytical skills, as well as industry knowledge.
+Students will gain basic professional skills in digital media production, including the operation of software and hardware, as well as the ability to plan, develop and complete a digital media product, including scripting, production and post-production stages.
+Students will also develop an understanding of screen and digital media through their historical developments, social and cultural applications, and the function of formal and aesthetic properties in various forms.

 Why study Digital Media at Flinders?